Using images in content

 Quick checklist: is a complex image needed?

-Use a complex image only if all of these are true:
+If the answer is no, use a complex image only if all of these are true:

 What complex images are